Van For Sale

 One of the latches on the engine deck lid is broken.
 Functions just fine.

 No air conditioning.
 Previous owner removed most of it to open up cabinet storage.
+Air conditioning can be added to the Bostig conversion and supposedly works very well.

-Skylight leaks in heavy rain, but I have a new one ready to install which will be included with the van if I haven’t installed it by the time of sale.
+Skylight leaks in heavy rain, but I have a new one ready to install which will be included with the van if I haven’t installed it by the time of sale. ($220 for full skylight assembly including a new screen and cover.)

 Front defrost blower does not work, however, once you're moving there is natural air-flow if you have the defrost vent opened.